 - drug interactions

 Your doctor can tell you more about these differences.
 If you need treatment for opioid addiction, your doctor is the best place to start.
-They can help decide the best drug to help you get healthy.
+They can recommend the best drug to help you get healthy.

 Why can opioid withdrawal occur as a side effect of Suboxone?